abpio/abp-commercial-docs/en/startup-templates/microservice/synchronous-interservice communication.md

 The [Client Credentials flow](https://docs.identityserver.io/en/latest/quickstarts/1_client_credentials.html) is a server to server flow and **there is no user authentication** involved in the process.
 Instead of user, client ID (service itself) as subject is authenticated with a predefined secret.
 Resulting access token contains client information instead of user information.

 ## Updating OrderService Application Contracts

-To make ProductService application services available for OrderService application layer, you need to add the project reference of **Acme.BookStore.ProductService.Application.Contracts** project and then add module dependency to **OrderServiceApplicationContractsModule**.
+In order to make ProductService application services available for OrderService application, you need to add the project reference of **ProductService.Application.Contracts** to **OrderService.Application.Contracts** and then add the module dependency attribute to the  **OrderServiceApplicationContractsModule **class.
+Here's the steps:

 * **Add csproj reference**: